Pips Answer for Wednesday, October 8, 2025

 Since [0,0] was one of the available dominoes, it made placing the pieces for that sum very straightforward.
 I then looked at the target 6 for a single cell, which forced the 6 side of the [6,3] domino into that spot.

-Nyt Pips medium answer for 2025-10-08
+NYT Pips medium answer for 2025-10-08

-Answer for 2025-10-08
+Complete answer for 2025-10-08 (Medium)

 For the Medium puzzle, things got much more interesting.
 I focused on the sum of 12 for two cells.